BDUHS News and EventsCongratulations to BDU for being named a 4-Star school!

 One of our dedicated ENL Scholars Humberto Medina attended a week long opportunity to earn some authentic experience in the medical field!
 Humberto traveled to Washington DC and participated in The National Academy of Future Physicians and Medical Scientists and among many things he was able to observe an actual surgery take place!
 Humberto is pictured with one of our inspiring BDU teachers Mrs. EJ Jzar.
 He is majoring in Health Careers at BDU and plans to pursue a career as Doctor in Obstetrics and Gynecology upon graduation.

-On Monday, May 5, we had one of our teachers Will Sibley honored as well as two of his students Samantha Creech and Christian Harris at the School Board meeting.
+We had one of our teachers Will Sibley honored as well as two of his students Samantha Creech and Christian Harris at a School Board meeting.
 Carl Sisk, a World War II Veteran, donated many of his personal items that Mr. Sibley then incorporated into a PBL project which truly gave the students an authentic learning experience in their US History class.

 Ben Davis University High School is a small, focused high school program where students can earn a Core 40 high school diploma while also earning college credits toward an Associate Degree from Vincennes University through dual credit opportunities.
 The program will include internships with business partners, project based learning, and inquiry learning.
 The program design is sometimes referred to as an early college high school.

 What Makes BDU So Special?
 Amos Brown, radio talk show host visited BDU and interviewed administration, parents, staff, current and alumni students on what makes BDU so special.
 View photos taken from his interviews.

 Whats New at Ben Davis University?

 A current senior listens as BDUHS graduate and current Indiana State University student shares information about her experience as a freshman at ISU during Senior Advisory.